orels1/shaders.orels.sh/docs/toon.md

   - Green Channel: Will pulse based on the intensity of Mid and High Mid frequency bands
   - Blue Channel: Will pulse based on the intensity of High Frequency band
 - UV Set: Controls the UV channel used when sampling the **AudioLink Map**
+- Smoothing Level: Controls the amount of smoothness to add to the Audio Link data.
+Helps to reduce the "jerkiness" of the effect
 - Red Channel
   - Gradient: Enables VU Meter effect for the elements colored Red in the **AudioLink Map**
   - Color: Controls the color of the effect